samber/oops/README.md

 ## 🤔 Motivations

 Loggers usually allow developers to build records with contextual attributes, that describe errors (such as `zap.Infow("failed to fetch URL", "url", url)` or `logrus.WithFields("url", url).Error("failed to fetch URL")`).
-But Go recommends cascading error handling, so the error may be writen very far from the call to the logger.
+But Go recommends cascading error handling, so the error may be written very far from the call to the logger.

 Also, the stack trace should be gathered at the `fmt.Errorf` call, instead of `logger.Error()`.